6 urban legends about Wright-Patterson Air Force Base

 5. The Air Force is engineering alien technology.

-When there were any survivors, American medicine killed the aliens trying to save them.
+When there were any survivors, American medicine killed the aliens while trying to save them.
 Cellular genetic research is supposedly conducted by the Air Force there.

 Another crash yielded a ship made of lightweight material, impenetrable by any earthly means.
-Whenever a UFO crash happens, the wreckage is sent to Wright-Patt to be reverse engineered, or so the story goes.
+Whenever a UFO crash happens, the wreckage is sent to Wright-Patt to be reverse-engineered, or so the story goes.
+Some believe technologies gleaned from UFOs at Wright-Patt include fiber optics, lasers, night vision, the integrated circuit, and particle beams.

 6. The whole base is pretty much haunted.

-The "Ghost Hunters" crew actually had their hands full at Wright-Patt.
-Building 70 in Area A houses a "waxy" figure clad in a blue polyester dress with a ruffled white shirt.
+The “Ghost Hunters” crew actually had their hands full at Wright-Patt.
+Building 70 in Area A houses a “waxy” figure clad in a blue polyester dress with a ruffled white shirt.
+Others reported footsteps, electronics turning themselves on, and unexplained whispers in the same building.

-In building 219, an old hospital converted to an office, children running and playing interrupted a Judge Advocate General's meeting in the basement — which used to be the morgue.
+In building 219, an old hospital converted to an office, children running and playing interrupted a Judge Advocate General’s meeting in the basement, which used to be the morgue.
 The doors on the third floor once slammed shut all at the same time.